 Check Effective Permissions

-How to check effective NTFS permissions for individual users or groups using Docusnap365.
+How to use Docusnap365 to check the effective NTFS permissions for individual users or groups.

 Introduction